hbabar1215/gcp_oci_vm_start/readme.md

 - The GCP layout is easier to understand/use
 - In GCP you choose specific regions/zones
 - In OCI there is a drop down bar for start stop and terminate while in GCP each action has a separate button
-- GCP uses machine types while OCI uses shapes for their vm
+- GCP uses machine types (like E2) while OCI uses shapes for their vm

 ### Preference (OCI vs GCP) and Why
 - I prefer using GCP because it is more user-friendly and has a better clean up process when terminating a vm.
 GCP will also show you how many credits you have left in your billing account for students.